gautamshrinivas/MindMaps/terraform.md

 ## Terraform order of Creation
 ------------------------------
 * ![priview](./images/tf38.webp)
-* Inputs to a resource is argument and output of a resource is attribute
+* Inputs to a resource is argument and the output of a resource is an attribute
 * To use attribute `resource_type.resource_name.<attribute>`
 * ### **Implicit Dependency:**
-* using attributes of one resource as input i.e arguments to other resource will create implicit . [refer](https://github.com/asquarezone/TerraformZone/commit/a02df5c02a4b1f8207bd6a8fd9160f6d682e3570) for the example
+* using attributes of one resource as input i.e. arguments to other resource will create implicit. [refer](https://github.com/asquarezone/TerraformZone/commit/a02df5c02a4b1f8207bd6a8fd9160f6d682e3570) for the example
 * ### **Explicit dependencies**
-* by using explicit dependencies we can control order of creration. by using dependson [refer](https://github.com/asquarezone/TerraformZone/commit/74d15ccc55fc2163f09d263e5c189c617ddbf679) for example.
+* by using explicit dependencies we can control the order of creation. by using depends on [refer](https://github.com/asquarezone/TerraformZone/commit/74d15ccc55fc2163f09d263e5c189c617ddbf679) for example.
 ## count
 --------
 * If there is a way to write loops it would simplify the resource creation.